ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Test_MRM _DLP_Policies.md

 	- Message area: **Test IP address 192.168.0.1 and then IP address 172.16.0.1.**

 	**Note:** When drafting this email with sensitive data (in this case, two IP addresses) that triggers the DLP policy, a policy tip should be displayed indicating the email violated a DLP policy.
 Because there are two IP addresses, the policy tip would indicate that the email will be blocked, but it would give you the option to override the blockage by entering a business justification for sending this sensitive data.
-Unfortunately, the policy tip will not be dispalyed as previously mentioned.
+Unfortunately, the policy tip will not be displayed as previously mentioned.

 8. Immediately after sending the email, Holly should receive two emails in her Inbox from **Microsoft Outlook**. <br/>

 	- The first email should have the subject **Rule detected - High volume of content detected IP address DLP policy**.
 Select this email and review its contents.  <br/>

-	- The second email should be a **Message Blocked** notiification for the email that you just sent.
+	- The second email should be a **Message Blocked** notification for the email that you just sent.
 Select this email to review its contents.  <br/>

 9. Switch to LON-CL2.